ganeshrvel/pub-rules/README.md

 }
 ```

-**GroupRule Extension**
+**Extension**
-- Extend and override constraints of a GroupRule using copyWith method
+- Extend and override the constraints of a group rule using 'copyWith' method.
-- The child rule will default to the constraint values of the parent unless they are explicitly set in the child.
+- The child rule will default to the constraint values of the parent unless they are set explicitly in the child.

 ```dart
 void main() {